ExeterCodeClub/Support/timelapse/task4.md

 - wall mount
 - bright design

-## More steps to come

 We need to figure out where we want to go with this part of the project!

+You have a choice between the laser cutter, a 3d printer, and doing by hand.